16 Gorgeous Sunsets in Canada to melt your heart!

 To capture the beautiful Toronto skyline, yeah with the iconic CN Tower at its backdrop, you must go to the Toronto Centre Islands.
 It only takes about 15 minutes for a ferry ride from the Jack Layton Ferry Terminal (located at 9 Queen’s Quay West) to the islands.

-At the Centre Island, you can hang out the entire day from enjoying picnics, boat rides, romantic brunches, strolls at the beach and more.
+At Centre Island, you can hang out the entire day enjoying picnics, boat rides, romantic brunches, strolls at the beach, and more.
 Wait for the evening, and capture the stunning views of Toronto Skyline in (warm) candy colors.

 Jasper National Park, Alberta